• Facebook

 Nearly one in three Californians are living in what is termed the “Wildland-Urban Interface.”
 Four million are in zones vulnerable to wildfire.

-Local and state fire departments will be updating their guidelines, offering incentives to upgrade landscapes and urge residents to take action that minimizes their risk of damage from wildfires.
+Local and state fire departments will update their guidelines, offer incentives to upgrade landscapes, and urge residents to take action to minimize their risk of damage from wildfires.

 We will have more information in the coming months.